Creating a Tobacco-Free Home

-You are a great influence in your child's life and can play a big role in encouraging your child not to smoke - even your teenager.
-Here are a few tips to help jumpstart the conversation with your child on staying tobacco-free.
+You can also play a big role in encouraging your child not to smoke - even your teenager.
+You are a great influence in your child's life, and below are a few tips to help jumpstart a conversation with your child on staying tobacco free.

 - Tell your children honestly and directly that you don't want them to smoke cigarettes or e-cigarettes.
 Give them clear, consistent messages about the risks of smoking, including the fact that nicotine is addictive.